The Diesel Page

 Click this link to see what others have said about our books and guides.
 The 6.5L Turbo Diesel Volume III was a tremendous addition to our publications, and it has been popular with 6.5L diesel owners since first published - and for good reason.
 This revised and updated 2018 2nd edition is visually stunning while remaining vitally important, and is a "must have" for any 6.5L owner.

 We're often asked what book a 6.5L diesel owner should buy first.
 The answer depends on what is most important to them.
 If you're looking to improve your engine's performance, cooling efficiency or fuel economy, the 6.5L Turbo Diesel Volumes I, II & III (preferably all three) would be the best choice.
 Please see the table of contents for each volume to see what each includes.
 On the other hand, if your primary interest is in solving a problem that your engine is experiencing, then The 6.2L/6.5L Diesel Troubleshooting & Repair Guide should be your first choice.
+That said, we believe every 6.5L diesel owner should have all four books.

 To get your copy of the new 6.5L Turbo Diesel Volume III, please visit our secure on-line form or call to place your order - $26.95 + $7 USPS Priority mail (shipping extra for non - U.S. addresses).